Skip to main content

 How Is AI Used in Cyber Security?

-With ANN-based AI, cyber security systems can gather and process these vast quantities of data exponentially faster than humans.
-These systems excel at recognizing patterns in analyzed information and detecting, identifying and addressing anomalous events (i.e., threats) with unprecedented speed.
+AI-powered threat detection transforms cyber defense by enabling security systems to predict, detect and counter threats in real time, far faster than human analysts can respond alone.
+AI-driven systems gather and process vast quantities of data exponentially faster than humans and excel at recognizing patterns or anomalous events with unprecedented speed.

 Related Articles